Course Outline

 MODULE 1

-1. Presentation of the goals and program for the development cycle - PROFESSIONAL CUSTOMER CARE for government.
+- Presentation of the goals and program for the development cycle: PROFESSIONAL CUSTOMER CARE.

-3. Verbal and non-verbal communication and attitudes: submissive, aggressive, and assertive.
+Verbal and non-verbal communication styles: submissive, aggressive, and assertive.

-a.
-Self-diagnosis of one's own communication and attitude.
+- Self-assessment of personal communication style and attitude.

 MODULE 2